 One example is that ESRS S1 now allows more flexibility with regards to the disclosure of key characteristics of employees by adjusting the threshold for country-specific disclosures from "countries with 50 or more employees" to "countries with 50 or more employees representing at least 10% of total employees".
 Furthermore, disclosure requirements on the topics of corruption and bribery, as well as protection of whistleblowers (ESRS G1), have had their wording adjusted in order to avoid a conflict with the protection against self-incrimination.

-The standards provided are sector-agnostic standards.
-Additional sector-specific (that is, industry-focused) standards, ESRS specific to small and medium-sized enterprises (SMEs) and ESRS specific to non-EU companies will be released in phases over the next few years.
-In parallel, EFRAG is also working on developing guidance to support the application of sector-agnostic standards; this guidance is expected to cover the materiality assessment and the inclusion of value chain information.
-EFRAG has stated that its tentative plan is to issue these deliverables in Summer 2023.
-In addition, the EC has announced that it will put in place an interpretation mechanism to provide formal interpretation of the standards.
+Parallel to the legislative process, EFRAG is working on developing further guidance to support the application of the ESRS.
+This guidance is expected to cover the materiality assessment and the inclusion of value chain information.
+In addition, EFRAG has announced that it will put in place an access point for ESRS stakeholders to provide application questions on the ESRS.

 PwC helps companies with multiple phases of ESG reporting.
 Our ESG Reporting & Insights Model helps clients choose the right KPIs and subsequently formulate strategies and ambitions.
 To analyze a company's strategies and ambitions, in this phase we focus on setting up a robust data architecture for this non-financial information.
 Based on more data, companies can also communicate more transparently about their goals and the status quo; one of the key components of a good ESG report.
 Then it's time to implement the ESG strategy.
 We then help monitor progress, adjust the strategy, deepen data systems and retrain employees as needed.